rdeepak2002/reddit-place-script-2022/README.md

 ### Notes:
 - Multiple fields can be passed into the arrays to spawn a thread for each one.
 - Change image.png/.jpg to specify what image to draw.
-One pixel is drawn every 5 minutes and only jpeg images are supported.
+One pixel is drawn every 5 minutes
 - PNG has priority over JPG

 ## Run the Script